U.S. govt, top fuel supplier work to secure pipelines as closure enters 4th day

 By Devika Krishna Kumar

-The attack on Colonial Pipeline COLPI.UL last week was one of the most disruptive digital ransom schemes ever reported and has sent shockwaves across the industry.
+The attack on Colonial Pipeline COLPI.UL last week, one of the most disruptive digital ransom schemes ever reported, has sent shockwaves across the industry.
 The resulting shutdown has disrupted fuel supply across the eastern United States, triggered isolated sales restrictions at retail pumps and pushed benchmark gasoline prices RBc1 to a three-year high.

 U.S. lawmakers urged stronger protections for critical U.S. energy infrastructure, and the White House has made restarting the fuel network a top priority and organized a federal task force to assess the impact and avoid more severe disruptions.